elokapina/bubo/README.md

 This command requires Bubo admin privileges.
 It does not require Bubo to have any special power in the room to be recreated.

-##### `unlink` - Unregister a room
+##### `unlink` - Unregister a room or space

-  Remove the room from Bubo's room database.
-The only parameter is a room ID or alias.
+  Remove the room or space from Bubo's room database.
+The only parameter is a room/space ID or alias.

-##### `unlink-and-leave` - Unregister a room and leave it
+##### `unlink-and-leave` - Unregister a room or space, and leave it

-  Remove the room from Bubo's room database, then leave the room.
-The only parameter is a room ID or alias.
+  Remove the room or space from Bubo's room database, then leave the room or space.

-#### `spaces`

-Mirrors `rooms` command for subcommands and functionality, with the exception that the created room will be of type Space.

-Spaces and non-space rooms are tracked separately so listing spaces and rooms produces only the relevant results.
+  The only parameter is a room/space ID or alias.

 #### `users`